Ted O'Brien MP – Federal Member for Fairfax

 On returning to Australia, Ted became Managing Director of Australia’s fastest growing government relations firm – Barton Deakin Qld - before being endorsed by the LNP to contest the 2013 Federal election in the seat of Fairfax, where he was narrowly beaten by 53 votes by Clive Palmer, making Fairfax the most marginal seat in Australia’s 44th Parliament.

-Ted did not give up on politics.
-While starting his own advisory practice on the Sunshine Coast delivering over 50% of his services pro-bono to local community groups and charities, he went on to contest and win the seat of Fairfax at the 2016 election.
+However, Ted did not give up on politics.
+While starting his own advisory practice on the Sunshine Coast delivering over 50% of his services pro-bono (free of charge) to local community groups and charities, he went on to contest and win the seat of Fairfax at the 2016 election.

 Beyond Ted’s professional career, he has been active in community roles including Chairman of the Australian Republican Movement, Chairman of the Advisory Board for Ronald McDonald House Charities SEQ, an advisory board member for Queensland Catholic Education, and, more recently, as Founder and Chairman of local not-for-profit Generation Innovation, which helps young people start their own businesses.